gbif/hosted-portals/getting-started/for-authors.md

   href: https://github.com/gbif/hp-template/issues/new/choose
 ```

-# What happens when you change something
+# Test and production site
 Your website is available online in 2 versions:

 * A test version that isn't indexed by Google and other search engines